|Credit: Doctor's visit via Shutterstock|

 If the disease is more advanced or if it has spread beyond the testicle, chemotherapy, radiation or surgery may be necessary for treatment.
 Chemotherapy and radiation are often used for seminomas, and chemotherapy and surgery are choice treatments for people with nonseminomas or a combination of both tumor types, Huang said.

 Radiation can cause fatigue and temporary infertility.
 Chemotherapy — sometimes performed prior to lymph node removal — can cause nausea, hair loss and infertility.

 Eating a healthy diet, getting a normal night's sleep and exercising can help individuals cope with a cancer diagnosis and the treatment process.
 In addition, quitting smoking and learning how to manage stress can improve recovery.

-The shower (or bath) is the best place to perform a self-exam, according to the Mayo Clinic.
+The shower (or bath) is the best place to perform a self-exam because the heat relaxes the scrotum, making it easier to find anything irregular, according to the Mayo Clinic.
 In front of a mirror, look for signs of swelling of the scrotum.
 Using both hands, place the thumbs on the top of the testicle with the index and middle fingers beneath.
 Move the testicle between the fingers and thumbs and pay attention to the shape and feel.
 Healthy testicles are firm to the touch, smooth and oval in shape.
 Do not worry about slight differences in size between testicles.

 If something feels amiss, don't hesitate to contact a doctor.

 "If you do suspect that something is unusual, it's imperative to actually speak to a doctor rather than wait until it gets worse," Huang said.